bediger4000/lru-cache/README.md

 3. An int, n, the max number of items in the cache
 4. An int representing the current number of items in the cache.

+I ended up with 460 lines of Go, implementing a single-chained hashtable (not a Go map) and a doubly-linked list, as well as the cache's `get` and `set` methods.
+The cache uses an interface, so multiple types of keys and data could exist, but I only implemented a string key and data type.
+I wrote by data types rather than using standard library or package data types so that I could ensure O(1) operation.

 Creating the LRU cache sets up the buckets of the hashtable, sets n.
+The number of buckets in the hashtable should be about 1/10 of n.
+That would mean that a full cache (n items in it), if the hashing function is good, the chains of items would average a length of 10.
+That's said to be an optimal length.

+The doubly-linked list lets the cache keep track of the "least recently used" property.
+When a "get" operation finds an item in the hashtable, the code moves that item from somewhere in the doubly-linked list to the front of that list: it's the most recently used.

+I chose to do "invasive" data structures: the `CacheItem` struct has elements that allow code to put a `CacheItem` instance into a single-chained hash table and a doubly-linked list at the same time.
+This is contrary to Object Oriented dogma, where the data would be referred to by a hash table data structure, and a doubly-linked list node structure.
+The programmer would use standard libraries of "Queues" and "Dictionaries" to hold the data.

+I chose to hold the data in structures that match a Go interface I named `LRUItem`.
+The phrasing of the problem statement didm't give any clues about the types of data or keys: either data or key could be a string, or an integer, or a floating point number.
+I only implemented a string data type, using it for both cache key and data.
+Because the key and data can be any type, having the `CacheItem` type be a node in a singly-linked hashtable chain, and a doubly-linked "most recently used" list makes the most sense.
+The cache doesn't have to have `n` hashtable list nodes, and another `n` LRU doubly-linked list nodes.
+The programmer doesn't have to keep track of 2 container structs per data item in the cache, and the algorithm doesn't have to deal with potential lack of locality for 2 container data structs that refer to the same cached data.
+There's probably also some memory savings: there's no Go type-header for a single single-chain-pointer, and another Go type-header for a doubly-linke list pointer.

+The speed of lookups in the single-chained hash table is dependent to a large extent on the hashing function used to distribute data items over the hash table buckets.
+I used the well-known [DJB2](http://www.cse.yorku.ca/~oz/hash.html) hashing function hoping that items get distributed over the number of buckets (item chains), and that there are very few duplicates.
+DJB2 hashing appears to work well.

 #### set(key, value)